- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 | Nauru ECRCP (standard) | USD 126,000 all-in | ~86 | 3–4 months | None |

 This comparison reveals Nauru's clear positioning.
-At the introductory price, it is the most affordable citizenship-by-investment programme currently operating — less expensive even than Vanuatu once all costs are factored in.
-Vanuatu, however, offers faster processing (30–60 days versus 3–4 months) and broader visa-free access, including Russia, and some advantages for Asia-Pacific business travel.
+At the Iruwa Initiative rate, it is the most affordable citizenship-by-investment programme currently operating — less expensive even than Vanuatu once all costs are factored in.
+Vanuatu, however, offers faster processing (45–60 days versus 3–4 months) and somewhat broader visa-free access (~91 countries).
 The Vanuatu citizenship by investment programme is worth comparing directly if processing speed is the primary criterion.

-The honest conclusion: Nauru is the right choice for a specific investor profile, not for everyone.
+The honest conclusion: Nauru is the right choice for a specific investor profile.
 It excels on price and suits investors with an existing strong passport who need a cost-efficient additional citizenship — particularly for large families, where the per-passport economics become very compelling.

 Is Nauru CBI Right for You?